astroHaoPeng/SPACEofPHD/source/cv/index.md

 ## 6.3.
 Symmetric Four-Body Problem

 {% note info %}
-`(J)` Hao Peng, Duokui Yan, Shijie Xu, and Tiancheng Ouyang, “Linear stability of double–double orbits in the parallelogram four-body problem,” Journal of Mathematical Analysis and Applications, vol. 433, Jan.
+`(J)` Hao Peng, Duokui Yan, Shijie Xu, and Tiancheng Ouyang, “<mark>Linear stability of double–double orbits in the parallelogram four-body problem</mark>,” Journal of Mathematical Analysis and Applications, vol. 433, Jan.
 2016, pp. 785–802. [[Link]](http://linkinghub.elsevier.com/retrieve/pii/S0022247X15007416).

 By using a variational method to discover periodic orbits with special symmetries, we are able to determine several groups of new periodic orbits in a specialized four-body problem.
 More related studies are referred to [Prof. Duokui Yan's Google Scholar profile](https://scholar.google.com/citations?user=yxL7sJAAAAAJ&hl=en).